-As specified in the Grant Award Summary and/or extension letter, you must submit Narrative Progress reports.
-Due dates are shown on the Grant Award Summary and/or extension letter.
+As specified in the Award Reporting Requirements document that was sent with your award letter, you must submit Narrative Progress reports.
+Due dates are shown on the document.
 Please note them at the beginning of your project.
-If you receive a no-cost extension, we will indicate new dates for reports in our approval letter.
+If you receive a no-cost extension, a revised document will indicate new dates for reports.
 Timely submission of all narrative reports is required of all grantees.

 Note significant developments, such as the publication of volumes or the completion of finding aids, as well as any work that is pending with presses.
 If the project has established a website or a social media account for the project, please provide the appropriate information so your program officer can explore it.

 Project directors are encouraged to offer frank assessments of their projects.